NerdWalletOSS/epic-state-subscriptions/README.md

   );
 ```

+The path changes are emitted as objects consisting of the `path` that changed and the `pathPattern` that the path matched.
+In the above example, if path `a.b.c` had changed, the path object emitted would be `{ path: 'a.b.c', pathPattern: 'a.b.*' }`.

-Since operators do not normally get access to the `state$` stream, it is passed explicitly as the first argument, followed by the configuration options.
+Note: Since operators do not normally get access to the `state$` stream, it is passed explicitly as the first argument, followed by the configuration options.

 ## Configuration Options